Jean-Pierre Beltoise: Later career

-He later did most of the testing for the Ligier F1 team, although a proposed Formula One drive for 1976 went instead to Jacques Laffite and he thereafter turned his attention to touring car racing in France, twice winning the French title for BMW before entering rallycross in an Alpine-Renault with which he won the French title.
+Beltoise later did most of the testing for the Ligier F1 team, although a proposed Formula One drive for 1976 went instead to Jacques Laffite and he thereafter turned his attention to touring car racing in France, twice winning the French title for BMW before entering rallycross in an Alpine-Renault with which he won the French title.
 In 1981 he returned to touring cars and raced for Peugeot throughout the 1980s.
 He was also a regular ice racer.
 His two sons, Anthony and Julien, are both race drivers.

 In fiction, Beltoise frequently appeared in the Michel Vaillant series of comic books, amongst others being part of the winning Vaillante Le Mans team.

 Death

 Beltoise died at his holiday home in Dakar, Senegal, on 5 January 2015, aged 77, following two strokes.